 Coughing or throwing up blood or something that looks like coffee grounds

-Nausea, bloating, or diarrhea
+Nausea, bloating, diarrhea, or bleeding hemorrhoids

 Dark red or brown urine